 Evil Brit: Like all sylvari, she sports a fancy British accent.

 Evil Genius: She managed to study at all three of the asuran colleges and earned advanced engineering degrees in all three which can explain her twisted Clockwork creations.
-The Gates of Maguuma Living Story release reveals that upon starting out as Mordremoth's newly corrupted minion(a drawing shows that she already been exposed to what she sees as the "Eternal Alchemy" but is infact the Realm of Torment) she was less intelligent than she later became and implies that whatever was whispering into her mind wasn't Mordremoth(who clearly had already corrupted her seconds after entering Omadd's machine), is from the Realm of Torment and possibly may have been the Master of Peace who is implied from Scarlet's drawing of the Realm of Torment to be Menzies.
+The Gates of Maguuma Living Story release reveals that upon starting out as Mordremoth's newly corrupted minion(a drawing shows that she already been exposed to what she sees as the "Eternal Alchemy" but is infact the the inner workings of the Mordremoth corrupted Pale Tree) she was less intelligent than she later became and implies that whatever was whispering into her mind wasn't Mordremoth(who clearly had already corrupted her seconds after entering Omadd's machine) and possibly may have been the Master of Peace.

 Evil Redhead: Has some shockingly bright red leaves on her head.